TonyIvchenko/playground/src/debate/README.md

 ## What It Does

 - Takes two pasted documents or two uploaded text files.
-- Extracts the strongest claims from each side.
+- Extracts the strongest points from each side.
-- Uses a browser text-generation model to stage a prosecutor vs defense exchange.
+- Uses a browser text-generation model to stage a back-and-forth argument.
-- Plays the transcript turn by turn, then ends with a judge-style synthesis.
+- Produces prep notes for what lands, what the other side will likely hit back with, and what counteroffense to prepare.

 ## Notes

 - First run downloads the browser model.
 - Shorter inputs work better than dumping full reports.
-- This is a rhetorical simulator, not legal advice.
+- This is a sparring tool, not a truth machine.